Back to: ASP.NET Core Web API Tutorials

 Modifying the Employee Controller:

 Next, modify the Employee Controller as follows.
-Here, we remove the Route Attribute from the Controller and the action method levels.
-You also need to remove the ApiController attribute decorated with the Controller class.
-The ApiController attribute will force the action method to use the Route attribute.
+Here, we are removing the Route Attribute from both the Controller level and the action method level.
+We also need to remove the ApiController attribute, which is decorated with the Controller class.
+This is because the ApiController attribute will force the action method to use the Route attribute.

 using Microsoft.AspNetCore.Mvc;